Home » What is a Forward Contract?

 4. Settlement: Forward contracts are settled at the end of the contract term, with the buyer and seller exchanging the underlying asset and the agreed-upon price.
 Futures contracts, in contrast, can be settled in two ways: either by taking delivery of the underlying asset, or by offsetting the contract with an opposing trade before the delivery date.

-See also Best Silver Coins to Buy
+See also Best Spanish Gold Coins

 In summary, forward contracts are more flexible and customized, but carry the risk of default, while futures contracts are standardized and guaranteed by the exchange, but offer less flexibility.